DinoChiesa/ApigeeEdge-API-Traffic-Summarizer/README.md

  node ./trafficByApiSummarizer.js -n -o my-org-name
 ```

 When used without the -S option, a .csv file is emitted, and no Google sheet is created.
+The .csv file includes the raw "per API proxy" data.
+It does not include a rollup of "per environment".

 ## Example 3

-Generate a .csv file that summarizes the traffic volume data for 2017, for an Edge organization.
+Generate a .csv file that summarizes the traffic volume data for the prior year (-P), currently 2017, for an Edge organization.

 ```
- node ./trafficByApiSummarizer.js -n -o my-org-name -y 2017
+ node ./trafficByApiSummarizer.js -n -o my-org-name -P
 ```

 ## Example 4